Spain searches for bodies after flood of the century claims at least 158 lives

 Some 150,000 people in Valencia were without electricity on Wednesday, but roughly half had power by Thursday, Spanish news agency EFE reported.
 An unknown number did not have running water and were relying on whatever bottled water they could find.

 The region remained partly isolated with several roads cut off and train lines interrupted, including the high-speed service to Madrid.
-Officials said that damaged line won't be repaired for two to three weeks.
+Officials said it will take two to three weeks to repair that damaged line.

 A man wept as he showed a reporter from national broadcaster RTVE the shell of what was once the ground floor of his home in Catarroja, south of Valencia.
 It looked as though a bomb had detonated inside, obliterating furniture and belongings, and stripping the paint off some walls.